 I am a ceramic/glass engineer and one of the things I do is take certain materials and make them into glass.
 We are going to be making hard candy which is very similar to making glass.

-The CSI Lab: Melissa O'Meara and Cailin Lally, Forensic Chemists, State Police Crime Laboratory
+: Melissa O'Meara and Cailin Lally, Forensic Chemists, State Police Crime Laboratory

 A hands on workshop demonstrating each area of the MSP Crime Laboratory will be conducted so you can see how science interacts with criminal law-the real-life version, not the TV version!